ammarjussa/amazon-clone/README.md

 ## Description

-- This is an amazon clone with login/signup feature implemented using Firebase.
-- User would be able to view the listed products (Hardcoded for now) and put it into the shopping cart.
-- User can delete the items in the cart.
-- User can checkout and buy those items using stripe payment.
+This is an amazon clone with a login/signup feature implemented using Firebase.
+The user would be able to view the listed products and put them into the shopping cart.
+Users can delete the items in the cart.
+Users can then checkout and buy those items using stripe payment.

 ## Tools Used